ruben-vl/infosec-kb/HTTP.md

 ## HTTP Basic Auth

 Directly handled by the webserver to protect a specific page/directory, without directly interacting with the web application.

+## Authorization Header

+For basic HTTP auth, the Authorization header contains "Basic `base64 encoded value of user:password`".
+For a more modern method of authentication (e.g. JWT), the Authorization would be of type "Bearer" and would contain a longer encrypted token.